 Don’t get me wrong, the basic colored Yokkao gloves are nice and simple.
 However, when you move on towards some of their fancier styles I really wouldn’t be caught wearing a pair of them.
 That being said, if you happen to like their designs and styles there is nothing wrong with that.
 Everyone is entitled to their own opinions.

 There are two types of materials that are used in Yokkao gloves: Synthetic leather and real leather.
 If you purchase synthetic leather gloves they will cost you as little as $50.
 The real leather gloves will start off at $72 and go up from there depending on the style of the gloves.

 As I mentioned before, don’t mess around with the synthetic leather gloves.
 There is a big difference between genuine leather gloves and the fake stuff.
 Don’t get tricked into thinking that you are getting quality gloves when you buy the fake stuff.
 It really does feel different and I would invest the extra $22 to get a real pair.

 The foam padding used in the gloves is pretty much the standard stuff that you find used by all of the glove manufacturers.
 This will provide you with enough protection around your knuckles when you are hitting the heavy bag or hitting pads.

 I have to say, the Yokkao glove I bought feels pretty money.
 It looks pretty good and it feels snug.
-I am honestly impressed.
-I can’t say it outperforms Fairtex, Raja, or Boon, but I do prefere the leather Yokkao gloves over TWINS, Top King, Sandee, and Windy.
+I can’t say it outperforms Fairtex, Raja, or Boon, but I do prefer the leather Yokkao gloves over Top King, Sandee, and Windy.

 Where to Buy Yokkao Gloves